-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 edical by the Brodesons
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

-(Amendment No.)
+(Amendment No. )

-(X) Filed by the Registrant Filed by a Party other than the Registrant Che eck the appropriate box: () Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-b(e)(2)) () ์ Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to (section mark)240.14a-11(c) or (section mark)240.14a-12

-Coca-Cola Bottling Co.
-Consolidated

-(Name of Registrant as Specified In Its Charter)

-Coca-Cola Bottling Co.
-Consolidated

-(Name of Person(s) Filing Proxy Statement If Other Than Registrant)

-PAYMENT OF FILING FEE (Check the appropriate box):

-- (x) \$125 per Exchange Act Rules 0-11(c)(1)(ii), 14a-6(i)(1), or 14a-6(i)(2). () \$500 per each party to the controversy pursuant to Exchange Act Rule 14a-6(i)(3). () Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11. - 1) Title of each class of securities to which transaction applies: - 2) Aggregate number of securities to which transaction applies: - 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11: - 4) Proposed maximum aggregate value of transaction: - 5) Total fee paid:

-- () Fee previously paid with preliminary materials. - () Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - 1) Amount Previously Paid: - 2) Form, Schedule or Registration Statement No.: - 3) Filing Party: - 4) Date Filed:
+(Amenament No. ) Filed by the Registrant Filed by a Party other than the Registrant Che ck the appropriate box: ( (X ) ) Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-b(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to (section mark)240.14a-11(c) or (section mark)240.14a-12 Coca-Cola Bottling Co.
+Consolidated (Name of Registrant as Specified In Its Charter) Coca-Cola Bottling Co.
+Consolidated (Na ame of Person(s) Filing Proxy Statement If Other Than Registrant) PAY MEI NT OF FILING FEE (Check the appropriate box): (x ( ) \$125 per Exchange Act Rules 0-11(c)(1)(ii), 14a-6(i)(1), or 14a-6(i)(2) \$500 per each party to the controversy pursuant to Exchange Act Rule 14a-6(i)(3).
+Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11 1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11: 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: forth the amount on which the filing fee is calculated and state how s determined) ( ) Fe ee previously paid with preliminary materials. ( ) A c neck box if any part of the fee is offset as provided by Exchange of Rule 0-11(a)(2) and identify the filing for which the offsetting fee as paid previously.
+Identify the previous filing by registration tatement number, or the Form or Schedule and the date of its filing.

+1) Amount Previously Paid:

+2) Form, Schedule or Registration Statement No.:

+- 3) Filing Party: - 4) Date Filed:

 COCA-COLA BOTTLING CO.
 CONSOLIDATED

 1900 REXFORD ROAD

 CHARLOTTE, NORTH CAROLINA 28211

-(704) 551-4400

 NOTICE OF ANNUAL MEETING OF SHAREHOLDERS

 to be held on

 May 17, 1995